 In the data encryption, the receiver and the sender parties only can Decrypt the data scrambled into readable content.
 This can be achieved by “Keys”, which provides access to make the data Readable and Unreadable.

 In encryption, we use complicated mathematical equations for hiding the information.
 In general, encrypted files require a key to decrypt the data or information.
 But, in a few cases, a hacker can bypass the encryption for stealing the data.
-By a few ways, we can encounter these techniques.
+In a few ways, we can encounter these techniques.
 The ways are stated below.

 A hacker can hash common passwords and look for matches in DB.
 The algorithms that convert these passwords are easier to identify.
-For preventing these type of attacks, we need to use complex passwords that are not available in the dictionary.
+For preventing these types of attacks, we need to use complex passwords that are not available in the dictionary.

 Few of the below-mentioned tools are effective and some of them are free of cost.
 These tools help in finding the loopholes of the software or computer systems or networks.
-Few of these are opensource as well.
+Few of these are open-source as well.

-|Netsparker||It is a web app security scanner which automatically identifies SQL, XSS and other loops in web apps and services.|
+|Netsparker||It is a web app security scanner that automatically identifies SQL, XSS, and other loops in web apps and services.|

 |Probe.ly||It continuously scans the web apps for loops.|

-|Acunetix||It is a fully automated hacking solution which mimics ethical hacker to keep ahead of malicious attacks.|
+|Acunetix||It is a fully automated hacking solution that mimics ethical hackers to keep ahead of malicious attacks.|

 |Burp Suite||It is a Security Testing tool for web apps.|

-|Aircrack||It is used to crack wireless connections and powered by WPA 2 and WEP WPA.|
+|Aircrack||It is used to crack wireless connections and is powered by WPA 2 and WEP WPA.|

 |Ettercap||It helps in the dissection of network and host analysis of active and passives modes devices.|